 &lt;sup>44 A "product innovation" is the introduction of a good or service that is new or significantly improved with respect to its characteristics or intended uses.
 This includes significant improvements in technical specifications, components and materials, incorporated software, user friendliness or other functional characteristics.
 A "process innovation" is the implementation of a new or significantly improved production or delivery method.
 This includes significant changes in techniques, equipment and/or software.
 An "organisational innovation" is the implementation of a new organisational method in the firm's business practices, workplace organisation or external relations.
-A "marketing innovation" is the implementation of a new organisational method in the firm's business practices, workplace organisation or external relations.
-A "marketing innovation" is the implementation of a new product design or packaging, product placement, product promotion or pricing.
+A "marketing innovation" is the implementation of a new marketing method involving significant changes in product design or packaging, product placement, product promotion or pricing.

-&lt;sup>45 RENESER (2006)

-Collaboration with public science institutions - such as universities and public research institutes - is still less widely used as input for innovation in services (see Figure 17).
+&lt;sup>45 RENESER (2006) Collaboration with public science institutions - such as universities and public research institutes - is still less widely used as input for innovation in services (see Figure 17).
 For instance, a higher percentage of innovative manufacturing firms (13.8%) than innovative service firms (11.2%) collaborate with universities.
 Only KIBS (20.1%) collaborate more with universities than innovative manufacturing firms.